supercharge/strings/README.md

 // title: "Supercharge Is Sweet!"
 ```

-Every method in the chain that would return a string, the package returns an instance of iteself.
-This way you can chain further methods.
-Call `.get()` when you want to get the actual JavaScript string.
+For every method in the chain that would return a string, the package returns an instance of iteself.
+This way, you can chain further methods.
+Call `.get()` to retrieve the actual JavaScript string.

 ## Contributing